Hip Replacement

 What does a hip replacement involve?

-Hip replacement surgery is typically performed under general anaesthetic or spinal anaesthesia.
+When patients arrive at the hospital, they will meet a nurse the anaesthetist and their surgeon.
+Knee replacement surgery is typically performed under general anaesthetic or spinal anaesthesia.
 The surgeon will make an incision over the hip, remove the damaged bone and cartilage, and replace it with an artificial joint made of metal, plastic, or ceramic materials.
-Hip surgery usually takes around 60-90 minutes, depending on the complexity of the case.
-Most patients stay in the hospital for 2-5 days following the procedure where physiotherapy is introduced almost immediately to help regain movement in the new joint and to prevent complications such as blood clots.
+The surgery usually takes around 60-90 minutes, depending on the complexity of the case.
+Most patients stay in the hospital for 2-5 days following the procedure.
+Physiotherapy is introduced almost immediately to help regain movement in the new joint and to prevent complications such as blood clots.
 Patients are usually able to walk with assistance within a day or two of surgery.

 Patients who have undergone a hip replacement can expect a significant improvement in their quality of life.
 Most people report reduced pain, increased mobility, and the ability to resume activities that they had previously found too painful, such as walking, swimming, or light exercise.
 However, it’s important to avoid high-impact activities like running or jumping, which can put excessive strain on the artificial joint.